Soccer moves and more:

 Of course, the key with all dribbling moves though is change of pace.
 Go slow, do the move, then blow past the defender.
-And, when trying to beat someone on the dribble, the idea is to lull the defender into thinking your going to do one thing or go one way, and then do the opposite.
+And, when trying to beat someone on the dribble, the idea is to lull the defender into thinking you are going to do one thing or go one way, and then do the opposite.

 The Pull Back

+The pull back is a key and often used soccer move.
 The pull back has a number of variations and, some can be used in tandem to trick the defenders into thinking you’re going one way, when you really want to go in the other.
 You can also add in some fake passes or shots, just before you drag the ball back or pull it away from the defender.